maxibor/sourcepredict/docs/usage.md

 ### -kne NEIGHBORS

 Numbers of neigbors for KNN classication.
 Default = 0 (chosen by CV).
+Either an integer, or 'all'

 _Example:_

 `-kne 30`
+`-kne all`

 > Setting the number of neighbors to 0 will let Sourcepredict choose the optimal number of neighbors for **classification**.
+If set to `all`, the KNN algorithm will use all the training samples.
-However, for **source proportion estimation**, setting manually a higher number of samples (for example, 50) will help for better proportion estimations.
+For **source proportion estimation**, setting `-kne` to *all* will give better estimations.
 See [example 2](https://sourcepredict.readthedocs.io/en/latest/mixed_prop.html) for illustration.

 ### --kw WEIGHTS